smf0x10/Tackticks-Royale/README.md

 -Add an interface to streamline the development of new troop formations: done

--Add a "rally system" to select a group of troops and direct them to hold a certain point: working on it
+-Add a "rally system" to select a group of troops and direct them to hold a certain point: done (but might improve it a bit later)

 -Add an objective to win the game: not started